jumpalottahigh/blog.georgi-yanev.com/content/posts/fpv/2020-02-09-mobula6-tinywhoop-full-review/index.md

 I've been having plenty of bad weather, but was finally able to try flying the Mobula6 outside after the upgrade.
 I've been getting between 3:30 and 4:00 flight times, so there has definitely been an improvement since the ESC firmware upgrade.
 Bare in mind I conducted those tests at about 0 - 2 degrees Celsius (32 F), so in slightly warmer weather you might get even better results.
 All in all I'm happy with the results.

 <div style="text-align: center">
-  <iframe width="560" height="315" src="https://www.youtube.com/embed/_ge8t2IQdvU?rel=0" frameBorder="0" allowFullScreen title="Mobula6 outdoor 450mah GNB 1S battery after JESC 48 khz firmware"></iframe>
+  <iframe width="560" height="315" src="https://www.youtube.com/embed/_ge8t2IQdvU?rel=0" frameBorder="0" allowFullScreen title="Mobula6 outdoor 450mah GNB 1S battery after JESC 48 khz firmware" referrerpolicy="strict-origin-when-cross-origin"></iframe>
 </div>

 ### <span id="upgrades" class="offset-top-nav">🔝 Upgrades</span>